Introduction

 First one can use the fact that the NMR Hamiltonian always conserves the quantum number, which means that we can identify a block diagonal structure in the Hamiltonian, where each block can be diagonalized individually.
 While this is always possible for the standard NMR Hamiltonian, it only restricts the dimension of the largest block to which still grows rather quickly.

-While these symmetry considerations are exact and can lead to a reasonable reduction in computational efford, they eventually break down when going to larger and larger molecules.
+While these symmetry considerations are exact and can lead to a reasonable reduction in computational effort, they eventually break down when going to larger and larger molecules.
 Therefore, also approximate methods have to be used.

 Clustering methods

-where and are the indices of the individual spin contributions.
-This allows us to identify for each spin an effective Hamiltonian and evaluate the spectral function for it independently from the other spin contributions.
+The main approximation method used in HQS Spectrum Tools is based on the observation that we do not just evaluate the full sum over spin contributions to the spectrum at once, but rather determine the contribution of each individual spin separately.
+This allows us to identify an effective Hamiltonian for each spin and evaluate the spectral function for it independently from the other spin contributions.
 It turns out that a good approximation for the Hamiltonian for a specific spin contribution is typically given by simply identifying the cluster of spins most strongly coupled to the spin of interest.
-A good measure for this coupling is the following weight matrix, which is motivated from perturbation theory and can be analyzed using methods from graph theory:
+A good measure for this coupling is the following weight matrix, motivated from perturbation theory

 Especially at high field, this method is extremely accurate allowing to choose cluster sizes around 8–12 spins for basically all molecules.